“An estimated ten million pumpkins are grown in the UK every year, 95% of which are used for halloween lanterns”

 It was nearly Halloween and there were pumpkins placed prominently in the entrance.
 Why not?
 I thought.
 My housemate would be home soon and we could cook together.
 Why not buy a pumpkin, carve it and then cook it?
 I’d only tried carving a pumpkin once before and it hadn’t been a great success, but perhaps I’d do better this time, and in any case it would be fun to do.

 Enormous pumpkin tucked under my arm and a bag full of spur-of-the-moment ingredients in my hand, I made my way home and announced to my housemate that we would be having Pumpkin risotto, but were going to carve the pumpkin first.

 We got stuck in and my housemate turned out to be quite experienced.
 She taught me a number of essentials:

 · You can use a pencil on a pumpkin to get the lines right before you start cutting

 · The pumpkin might be big, but you need to use the smallest knives you have to get the best detail.
-We ended up using a grapefruit knife which was perfect for getting those curved lines and a rather vicious-looking slightly hooked short knife that we found in the drawer (no idea where that came from!)
+We ended up using a paring or turning knife which was perfect for getting those curved lines and a rather vicious-looking slightly hooked short knife that we found in the drawer (no idea where that came from!)

 · It’s best to carve the pumpkin first before you remove the insides for greater stability.